Summarizing Repertoires

 residues along the CDR3 sequence. positionalEntropy()

-combines the quantification by residue of percentAA()
+combines the quantification by residue of percentAA() with

 diversity calculations.
 Positions without variance will have a value